Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 7. Inexpensive Convenient Transportation:

 It is not necessary to own a personal vehicle in Thailand because transportation is quite inexpensive and convenient.
 There is an abundance of taxis that can be hailed down on the street.
-Another nice thing about taxis is that the meter starts at less than $1.20 for the first two kilometers and then increases $0.16 for each kilometer after.
+Another nice thing about taxis is that the meter starts at less than $1.20 for the first two kilometers and then increases by $0.16 for each kilometer after.
 Bangkok has a subway and expanding elevated light rail as well as air-conditioned buses which will whisk you to any place in the city or country.

 8. Recreation and Travel:

 Finally, in Thailand, there are numerous venues of recreation such as parks, historical sites, temples, floating markets, beaches, mountains, and golf courses to satisfy most interests.
-Due to its key location in Southeast Asia, travel to China, Japan, Indonesia, and Australia is convenient, fast, and reasonably priced.
+Due to its key location in Southeast Asia, travel to China, Japan, Korea, Indonesia, and Australia is convenient, fast, and reasonably priced.
 A flight from Bangkok to Tokyo will take five or six hours while the quickest flight to Sydney will take nine hours.
 You are also only three hours from Taipei and Hong Kong.

-To be sure, people retire in Thailand for other reasons which I have not covered.
+To be sure, people retire in Thailand for other reasons that I have not covered.
 I think it is safe to say, though, that most people retire in Thailand for the eight reasons I have detailed.
 Don't delay.
 Come to Thailand and find out today!

 The Sea of Red Lotuses in Udonthani Province, Thailand